ShitComunnistSays/wikitest/How-to-create-ZCore-Masternode-Linux.md

 `zcore-cli getaccountaddress mn1`

+_This is the wallet that will receive the earnings of the masternode_

 ### 3) In the same folder, execute:

 `zcore-cli masternode genkey`

-Save this key, we'll use it later
+_Save this key, we'll use it later_